 - It is ok to record more music than allotted by the performance time limit (20 minutes for Junior competitions; 25 for Senior competitions; 30 for Young Artist), but the competitor should try not to exceed 40 minutes of video.
 As usual, the judge will decide what to listen to and what to skip over if the videos exceed the time limit

 - The competitor and accompanist (if applicable) should be visible in the video.
-For categories requiring memorization (voice; piano other than 20th century/avant garde literature), make sure it is obvious that there is no sheet music present.
+For categories requiring memorization (voice and piano), make sure it is obvious that there is no sheet music present.
 For piano videos, make sure hands, face, and the inside of the piano are visible.
 If possible, also have the pedals in view.